Evaluating deep learning models for fault diagnosis of a rotating machinery with epistemic and aleatoric uncertainty: Preliminaries

 \subsection{Out-of-distribution data}

 As mentioned in the introduction, out-of-distribution data originate from the presence of two types of uncertainties: epistemic and aleatoric.

-To picture epistemic uncertainty consider a classical, uncertainty-unaware, DL model trained to predict, for a given device, three types of conditions, such as healthy (C0), fault type 1 (C1), and fault type 2 (C2), based on the examples drawn in {Figure}~\ref{fig:1} (top left corner).
-Such a model would not be able to properly predict the status of future examples of a new fault type (e.g., class C3, at the bottom left corner of Figure~\ref{fig:1}), never observed before.
-In this case, indeed, the model would assign one of the known, pre-ingested classes, generating two alternative undesirable outcomes: either it would predict a wrong failure type or the healthy condition, which is possibly even worse.
+To picture epistemic uncertainty consider a classical, uncertainty-unaware, DL model trained to predict three types of health conditions, i.e., C0, C1, and C2, in Figure~\ref{fig:1}, top left.
+Such a model would not be able to properly predict the status of future examples of a new fault type (e.g., C3, Figure~\ref{fig:1}, bottom left), never observed before.
+In this case the model would assign one of the known, pre-ingested classes, generating two alternative undesirable outcomes: either it would predict a wrong failure type or the healthy condition, which is possibly even worse.
 Aleatoric uncertainty, instead, can occur in fault diagnosis as the result of noise affecting the sensor capturing the data from the machine during the diagnosis process.
 This noise can originate from internal factors, like the sensor and its circuit elements, or external interference, such as human operator interventions or possible changes that might occur in the environment where the industrial equipment operates~\cite{li2020recent}.
-In this case, the traditional DL algorithm would struggle to discern features from data surrounded by noise ({Figure}~\ref{fig:1}, bottom right corner), especially for noise above a certain threshold~\cite{qiao2020deep}, and due to the inadequate feature extraction it would mis-predict the faulty class.
+In this case, the traditional DL algorithm would struggle to discern features from data surrounded by noise (Figure~\ref{fig:1}, bottom right), especially for noise above a certain threshold~\cite{qiao2020deep}, and due to the inadequate feature extraction it would mis-predict the faulty class.

 The inability of quantifying uncertainty makes fault diagnosis assessment unreliable.
 This results in a poor evaluation of the industrial equipment's health, thereby increasing the risk of losing valuable resources, causing interruptions in strategic systems, or even endangering safety.
 Beyond the inevitable financial costs, unreliable fault diagnosis can lead to severe consequences in critical applications, such as for nuclear power plants~\cite{cheng2023three,yao2024uncertainty}.
-Epistemic and aleatoric uncertainty can be addressed by gathering additional data containing previously unseen faults, discarding noisy data or tackling the sources of noise.
-In any case, however, a prediction model able to address the uncertainty in the diagnostic process, in order to apply the proper corrective actions, is required.
+Epistemic and aleatoric uncertainty can be tackled by gathering additional data containing previously unseen faults, discarding noisy data or tackling the sources of noise.
+In any case, however, a prediction model capable of addressing the uncertainty in the diagnostic process is required to apply the appropriate corrective actions.